Reading Time: 6 minutes

 Your goal has always been to make yourself abundant, so to speak.
 You have succeeded, what now?
 With Creaholic you have very successfully created something completely new.

-In which direction will innovation develop in the next ten years?
+In which direction will innovation develop within the next ten years?

 What jobs will be needed in the future that don´t have a name yet?